RosettaCommons/documentation/scripting_documentation/LoopModeling.md

   "kic_with_frags", you must also specify fragment files on the command line using the '-loops:frag_sizes' and '-loops:frag_files' options.

+* loops_file: The path to a loops file specifying which regions of backbone to model.
+Note that this option will be silently ignored if one or more Loop subtags are given.

 * fast: If enabled, the simulation will use a severely reduced number of cycles.
 Only meant to be used for debugging.